 MLC leases office space located at 700 Raymond Ave, St. Paul, Minnesota.
 The operating lease is effective through October 31, 2018.
-Minimum monthly lease payments starting November 1, 2015 are \$10,825 and increase 3% annually.
+Minimum monthly lease payments started November 1, 2015 at \$10,825 and increase 3% annually.

 MLC also has operating leases for ancillary locations for its programs.
-In addition, there are various month-to-month leases that have not been included in the future minimum lease payments.
+In addition, there are various month-tomonth leases that have not been included in the future minimum lease payments.